desyatkoff/dotfiles/README.md

     + Waybar - panel like Polybar but for Wayland instead of Xorg
         - "Application launcher" button with Arch icon (if you want to change icon, edit `waybar/config.jsonc` at 26 line)
         - Workspaces
+        - Clock
+        - System tray
         - Sound volume
-        - "Clipboard" button
-        - "Emoji" button
-        - Clock: date and time
-        - System tray
         - Temperature
         - CPU usage
         - RAM usage